DogaKilic/PreSQLator/README.md

 Then the Jar-file can be called with:

-> java -jar testProj.jar Scratch.class ScratchResultFolder
+> java -jar TestProj-1.0-SNAPSHOT-jar-with-dependencies.jar Scratch.class ScratchResultFolder

 or if one or more create table statements have to be given:

->java -jar testProj.jar Scratch.class ScratchResultFolder ScratchCreateText.txt
+>java -jar TestProj-1.0-SNAPSHOT-jar-with-dependencies.jar Scratch.class ScratchResultFolder ScratchCreateText.txt

 After running the Jar-file the processed class-file and all the classes required to run it should be contained in a folder called \Scratch in the given result folder.